SamuelTre07/toxic-comment-classification/README.md

 **Steps:**

 1. **Download the Kaggle dataset**
-   - Obtain the `jigsaw-toxic-comment-classification-challenge.zip` from Kaggle and place it in the `data/` folder.
+   - Obtain the `jigsaw-toxic-comment-classification-challenge.zip` from Kaggle and place it in the `data/` folder which you would create.

 2. **Run the preprocessing script**: